retronas/retronas/IDEAS.md

   * Allow push from RetroNAS to devices like modded Classic XBox, XBox 360

 ## GOG sync
-* Sync all GOG games to NAS on cron schedule
+* Sync all GOG purchases to NAS on cron schedule
   * https://github.com/eddie3/gogrepo

 ## ROM auditing